-There are a few possible reasons why you’re still getting an e-file reject.
+Here are a few other possible reasons why you’re still getting an e-file reject.
+If you:

 - Filed late last year after mid-November or your return was processed after that time—try entering 0.

-- Filed with your spouse last year—you and your spouse have the same 2018 AGI.
-(Don’t split the AGI amount or enter 0 for one of you).
+- Filed with your spouse last year—you and your spouse have the same 2019 AGI.
+(Don’t split the AGI amount or enter 0 for one of you)

 If you're still having trouble, we suggest that you check with the IRS to make sure that the copy of your return is the same as what they have in their records.
-To do this, you can order a tax return transcript.
+To do this, you can order a variable goes here.